force-sight/forcesight/README.md

 ## Train a model

-Set up a config for each model, an example is provided in [config/default_config.yaml](https://github.com/force-sight/forcesight/blob/main/config/default_config.yml).
+Set up a config for each model.
+The config used for ForceSight is provided in [config/forcesight.yaml](https://github.com/force-sight/forcesight/blob/main/config/forcesight.yml).
 For more details, please refer to the config files in `configs/` directory.

 Start the training:
 ```bash